sujanshetty11/ML_LAB/README.md

 Questions:

-1.Implement and demonstrate the Find-S algorithm for finding the most specific hypothesis 2.Implement and demonstrate the Candidate Elimination algorithm using a data set stored as a .CSV file 3.Demonstrate data Preprocessing (Data Cleaning, Integration and Transformation) operations on a suitable data 4.Demonstrate the working of SVM classifier for a suitable dataset
+1.Implement the Find-S algorithm for finding the most specific hypothesis 2.Implement and demonstrate the Candidate Elimination algorithm using a data set stored as a .CSV file 3.Demonstrate data Preprocessing (Data Cleaning, Integration and Transformation) operations on a suitable data 4.Demonstrate the working of SVM classifier for a suitable dataset